spotahome/kooper/docs/leader-election.md

 Kooper comes with support for leader election.

-A controller can be run with multiple instances in HA and only one will be really running the controller logic (the leader9, when the leader stops or loses the leadership another instance will take the leadership and so on.
+A controller can be run with multiple instances in HA and only one will be really running the controller logic (the leader), when the leader stops or loses the leadership another instance will take the leadership and so on.

 ## Usage